“I’m not for politics”: Juventus star baffled during visit to President Trump

 President Trump meets with Juventus

-United States of America President Donald Trump played host to Juventus at the Oval Office on Wednesday afternoon, June 18.
+US President Donald Trump played host to the Italian club, Juventus at the Oval Office on Wednesday afternoon, June 18.

 According to Daily Mail, President Trump spoke about the politics surrounding the Iran-Israel war to an unbothered team.